Mahad410/taotnpwaft/README.md

 - Get started with the Contributon Guidelines mentioned [here](https://github.com/gbowne1/taotnpwaft/blob/main/CONTRIBUTING.md)

+We are actively looking for contributors to this group and its meta.
+If you would like to see the things we need help with, please see TODO.md and also the [Issues] tab and the Project board on this repository as well as the one at [Wesbsite Repository](https://www.github.com/gbowne1/taotnpwaft_site/)

 ## How to join?

 Joining The Art of Tech: Not Playing with a Full Tech is completely free of charge.
-All that is required is
+All that is required is participating in or having an interest in tech, either professionally or non-professional.

 ## Who is eligible to join?